Pena Palace and Park

 - No inside photography is allowed, but it is easy to ‘get lost’ with photography in the park.

-This is the first blog entry in the series ‘in our view’ – short stories of the things you do see in our view, from the garden, by the pool, from the rooms.
+This is a blog entry in the series ‘in our view’ – short stories of the things you do see in our view, from the garden, by the pool, from the rooms.